UdK-VPT/BuildingSystems/docs/source/introduction.rst

    Spatially resolved room model of the Aachen Model Room AMoR modelled with the 3D zonal approach of the BuildingSystems library (left) and with ANSYS CFD (right) (project UCaHS)

-**Level of detail (LOD) 3D**: The most advanced configuration consists of a spatially resolved room model, which describes the three-dimensional air flow within a room volume, the geometrical long-wave and short-wave radiation distribution and also the multidimensional heat transport within the building construction.
+**3D modelling approach**: The most advanced configuration consists of a spatially resolved room model, which describes the three-dimensional air flow within a room volume, the geometrical long-wave and short-wave radiation distribution and also the multidimensional heat transport within the building construction.
 For example, this model is able to calculate the location-dependent thermal comfort within a room (compare with Figure 1.3).